PROTECTING YOUR PRIVACY

 All medical centre staff members are required to maintain patient confidentiality when handling and disclosing patient information.
 The medical records of patients attending the Westgate Health Co-op’s either at Vernon Street, South Kingsville or Home Road, Newport are securely transferred and stored at these sites.

 Your treating doctor and other current health service providers may be provided with information if it is required for your ongoing care.
-If you do not want this information given to other healthcare providers please notify us by writing to: Executive Officer, Westgate Health Co-Operative Ltd, PO Box 11, Altona North, 3025.
+If you do not want this information given to other healthcare providers please notify us by writing to: Chief Executive Officer, Westgate Health Co-Operative Ltd, PO Box 11, Altona North, 3025.